stealth/crash/README.md

 you during an attack.
 So only do that if you know that the connection is not tampered with (e.g. single user on localhost).

-The values you enter for *Country-Name, Email, CN* etc. do not matter since *crashc* is not validating the X509.
+Unless you use SNI hiding (see section below), the values you enter for *Country-Name, Email, CN* etc. do not matter since *crashc* is not validating the X509.
 It just compares the public key value it obtained from the server with the key it has in its local key-store belonging to that server (similar to *SSH*).
 The server key is not encrypted since *crashd* is usually started via init scripts.
 Instead, the key file must have proper permissions so only appropriate users can read it (mode 0600).
 You can, if you like,